Ensuring the right talent is in the right place is key to driving performance and growth within any organisation 🚀

 Before Creating Skills

-1. Define Clear Skill Names: Carefully craft skill names that accurately reflect the specific abilities or competencies you want to develop.
+Define Clear Skill Names: Carefully craft skill names that accurately reflect the specific abilities or competencies you want to develop.
 Avoid using overly broad or generic terms that could lead to confusion.
-Instead, opt for clear, concise, and specific names that clearly convey the skill's essence.
+Instead, opt for clear, concise, and specific names that clearly convey the essence of the skill.

-3. Adopt Consistent Skill Ratings: Determine a rating system that aligns with your organization's skill development framework.
+Adopt Consistent Skill Ratings: Determine a rating system that aligns with your organization's skill development framework.
 We recommend adopting a five-star rating system with clear definitions for each rating level to ensure consistency and promote transparency in skill attainment assessments.
-Use descriptions such as:

 After mapping out which skills are relevant to have, the next step is to understand how to complete the skill assessment.
-For this, we have created a step-by-step guide.
+For this, we have created a step-by-step guide in the next session.

 Assessment & Verification

 Manager verification relies on the manager evaluating the skills that the employees have assessed themselves.
-To make this process as smooth as possible, we recommend enabling 'My Team' so that the managers have a good overview of the employees in their team.
+To make this process as smooth as possible, we recommend enabling 'My Team' on the user dashboard for the manager, so that the managers have a good overview of the employees in their team.
+This is done in the permission settings.

 With My Team enabled, the managers can easily review and assess their skills with the following steps;